azat-co/fullstack-javascript/chapter6/chapter6.md

     $ git add .
     $ git commit -am "first commit"

-Tip: To view hidden files on the Mac OS X Finder app, execute this command in a terminal window:
+Tip: To view hidden files on the macOS Finder app, execute this command in a terminal window:
 `defaults write ``com.apple.finder`` ``AppleShowAllFiles`` -``bool`` true`.
 To change the flag back to hidden: